 Contact Jason Montgomery

 Jason obtained his law degree at Willamette University College of Law and was admitted to the Oregon State Bar in 2002.
-A substantial core of his practice consists of representing several school districts in Douglas County.
+His practice is broad and covers many areas, including civil litigation, real estate, estate planning, probates, guardianships and conservatorships, business, employment, contracts, and landlord-tenant matters.

 JAMES N. FORRESTER